 Growth of Existing Customers.
 Our customers include many of the largest digital advertisers in the world and we have maintained exceptional customer retention with gross revenue retention rates of over 95% in each of the years ended December 31, 2022 and 2021.
 We define our gross revenue retention rate as the total prior year revenue earned from advertiser customers, less the portion of prior year revenue attributable to lost advertiser customers, divided by the total prior year revenue from advertiser customers, excluding a portion of our revenues that cannot be allocated to specific advertiser customers.
 Gross retention rates demonstrate strength in underlying business, recurring business profile, level of client satisfaction and lack of churn.
 We expect to continue to grow with our existing customers as they increase their spend on digital advertising and as we introduce new solutions across key channels, formats, devices and geographies.
-We have generated strong historical net revenue retention rates as the total current period revenue earned from advertiser customers, which were also customers during the entire most recent twelve-month period, divided by the total prior year period revenue earned from the same advertiser customers, excluding a portion of our revenues that cannot be allocated to specific advertiser growth to and vertiser customers.
-Net retention rates demonstrate strength in underlying business, recurring business profile, level of client satisfaction and be allocated to specific advertiser customers at the total prior year revenue earned from advertiser customers, which were also customers during the entire most recent twelve-month period, divided by the total prior year period revenue earned from the same advertiser customers, excluding a portion of our revenues that cannot be allocated to specific advertiser customers.
+We have generated strong historical net revenue retention rates, with 127% for the year ended December 31, 2022 and 126% for the year ended December 31, 2021.
+We define our net revenue retention rate as the total current period revenue earned from advertiser customers, which were also customers during the entire most recent twelve-month period, divided by the total prior year period revenue earned from the same advertiser customers, excluding a portion of our revenues that cannot be allocated to specific advertiser customers.
 Net retention rates demonstrate strength in underlying business, recurring business profile, level of client satisfaction and lack of churn.
-Limitations for these metric
+Limitations for these metrics include limiting their usefulness as a comparative measure and the metrics not being the best indicator of our cash flows or future operating results.
+You should compensate for these limitations by relying primarily on the Company's GAAP results and using the non-GAAP financial measures only supplementally.

-Year Ended De ecember 31,
+I cai Ellucu D ecember 31,

 2022 2021

 Advertiser revenue retention:

 Gross revenue retention > 95% > 95%

 Net revenue retention 127% 126%